-- The Museum will not be responsible for any loss or damage that may occur while you are engaged in outside employment. - The Museum encourages you to participate in the activities of voluntary and professional organizations.
-However, you may not work or solicit for such organizations on Museum time nor may you use Museum materials, equipment, facilities, name or reputation for the benefit of such organizations.

-- Questions regarding outside employment or activity, with or without remuneration, should be referred to the Department Head, who will consult with the Director of Human Resources or the General Counsel, as appropriate.
+- obtain the prior written approval of your Department Head - use the equipment and facilities after regular Museum hours or on holidays - are qualified to use the equipment - use the equipment and facilities reasonably - compensate the Museum for any costs and pay for the repair of any resulting damage to the equipment and facilities - The Museum will not be responsible for any loss or damage that may occur while you are engaged in outside employment, either inside or outside of the Museum. - The Museum encourages you to participate in the activities of voluntary and professional organizations.
+However, you may not work or solicit for such organizations on Museum time nor may you use Museum materials, equipment, facilities, name or reputation for the benefit of such organizations, except with the prior written approval of your Department Head. - Questions regarding outside employment or activity, with or without remuneration, should be referred to the Department Head, who will consult with the Director of Human Resources or the General Counsel, as appropriate.
 Among the factors that will be considered in determining whether outside employment is appropriate are: - whether the outside activity would or does impinge on you performing your regular Museum duties; - whether the outside activity would or does serve the best interests of the Museum in its relationships with other institutions, potential donors or official agencies - whether the outside activity would or does enhance your professional standing and thus indirectly benefit the Museum - whether the outside activity would or does represent a conflict of interest or appearance of conflict of interest or an unwarranted use of or risk to the Museum's name and reputation. - Approval of any outside employment or activity is effective only until revoked and may be revoked by the Museum at any time.
 If you fail to secure and retain approval as required by this Section you may be subject to disciplinary action, up to and including discharge.